doctordumb/progress-bar/README.md

 The trick here is to move the cursor to the far left (using the D code), clearing the screen then re-printing the whole bar adding the progress to it.
 The default bar length is set to 100, which can be changed using -b switch

+Right now, only the colors red, yellow and green are updated.
+You can add as many as you want in the dictionary and update accordingly.

 usage: load_progress.py [-h] [-b] [-e] [-c] [-s]

 Custom loading bar.